Charleston Boating Accident Attorney

 The Main Causes of Boating Accidents

-There have been over 100 boating accidents in South Carolina from 2012 to 2016.
+Each year South Carolina sees an increase in boating-related accidents.
+Between 2012 to 2016 there were over 100 boating accidents in South Carolina alone.
 That is almost one boating accident every three days.
-2016 saw 136 accidents, the highest number in the past 5 years.
+2016 saw 136 accidents.
+However, in 2017 the rate increased to 151, the highest number in the past 5 years.
 An experienced Charleston boating accident lawyer will stay updated on all accident statistics for their clients.

 Many boat wrecks occur due to driver incompetence.
 Boat operators are often inexperienced, causing them to drive at unsafe speeds.
 A majority of boat drivers are also intoxicated.
 Similar to car wrecks, boat drivers are typically responsible for the crash.
 However, since boat owners are not required to get insurance, it makes accidents more complicated.
 Speak to a Charleston boat accident lawyer for guidance on your case.